 Private student loan consolidation involves replacing multiple loans (either federal loans, private loans or a combination of the two) with a single private loan; refinancing can involve multiple loans or a single loan with the goal of getting a better interest rate and term.
-Refinancing can be determined by your credit score, income, career and job history and educational background amongst other factors that contribute to your financial history.
+Refinancing can be determined by your credit score, income, career and job history and educational background among other factors that contribute to your financial history.

 Private student loan consolidation often results in a much lower interest rate.
 Depending on your financial history, your interest rate could drop significantly, saving you thousands of dollars in the long run.
-Furthermore, some private lenders allow you to have a consigner through refinancing, which could lower your interest rate even more.
+Furthermore, some private lenders allow you to have a cosigner through refinancing, which could lower your interest rate even more.

 When you refinance federal loans into private loans, you will lose the protections you had on those federal loans.
 These include interest-free deferment on subsidized federal loans, and access to income-driven repayment plans and federal loan forgiveness programs.
 Thus, private student loan consolidation carries some different risks from the federal route.